Skip to content

 The Egyptian Textile Museum

 The only museum of its kind in the region, the Egyptian Textile Museum showcases numerous types of textiles from different times, from ancient Egypt to the Roman, Coptic and Islamic eras.
-Located in Al-Jamalia district, specifically in Moes Street, Cairo, the Ottoman-style building used to be a sabil called the Sabil of Muhammad Ali before being converted into the museum it is today that tells the history of the textile industry in Egypt through the ages.
+Located in the Al-Jamalia district, specifically in Moes Street, Cairo, the Ottoman-style building used to be a sail called the Sabil of Muhammad Ali before being converted into the museum it is today that tells the history of the textile industry in Egypt through the ages.

 Tickets to the museum are EGP 20 per adult and EGP 10 per student for foreigners, and Egyptians are charged EGP 10 for adults and EGP 5 for students.
 Photography tickets are sold separately for EGP 50.